Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 CLR Loading Is Irreversible

-Once the CLR is loaded into a process via CLRCreateInstance + Start(), it cannot be unloaded — it remains in the process until the process exits.
-Individual AppDomains can be unloaded (and NFEXEC does this after each execution via UnloadDomain), but the CLR runtime itself stays resident.
-This means the first nfexec PowerShell command permanently loads the CLR into the Demon process.
-This is a standard tradeoff that all inline CLR hosting tools accept.
+Once the CLR (Common Language Runtime — the .NET execution engine) is loaded into a process via CLRCreateInstance + Start(), it cannot be unloaded — it remains resident in the process until the process exits.
+Individual AppDomains (logical isolation boundaries within the CLR, similar to “sub-processes” within the .NET runtime) can be unloaded, and NFEXEC does this after each execution via UnloadDomain to prevent assembly accumulation.
+But the CLR runtime itself — including clr.dll, clrjit.dll, and the associated managed heap — stays loaded permanently.

 CommandLineToArgvW Must Never Be Used for Script Passing